GiridharRNair/cs4337project1/devlog.md

 I am going to implement the logic to prompt the user for an input expression and display the output.
 I added a simple REPL loop to read user input, tokenize it, and print the tokens for now.

+I am going to create a comprehensive, organized test suite for this project.